35436506/recipe_box_allocation_optimization_in_meal_kit_delivery/README.md

 Code used to determine the optimal number of iterations for the ITPS and TS heuristic methods.

 ### **3. Scalability test (B&B, ITPS, TS)**
-Scripts to evaluate and compare the performance and optimisation time of all three methods across varying problem sizes (10,000–100,000 orders).
+Scripts to evaluate and compare the performance and optimization time of all three methods across varying problem sizes (10,000–100,000 orders).

 ### **4. Temporal fixed test (B&B, TS)**
 Runs the temporal analysis over a 15-day planning horizon under stable, idealised conditions (fixed capacity and orders).